A "LinkedIn for Cancer": HealthTree is a Tool for Multiple Myeloma Patients

 Currently, Ahlstrom is experiencing biochemical relapse, which means her blood tests show her disease is active, but she doesn’t have any symptoms.
 She calls it a long-term remission, but she’s not taking any chances.
 She’s been making the rounds to doctors and researchers to see what she should do next.
 “I don’t want to be surprised again,” she said.

-Ahlstrom’s hope is that if HealthTree is successful, all myeloma patient will feel just as empowered.
+Ahlstrom’s hope is that if HealthTree is successful, all myeloma patients will feel just as empowered.